Lê Đức Anh: Early life and military career

-After the Indochina Conference in 1954 in Geneva, he was an officer in the General Staff of the People's Army and promoted there in 1958 to the colonel (Đại tá).
-Between 1964 and 1968 he was head of the Human Resources Department of the National Front for the Liberation of South Vietnam (Việt Cộng).
+After the Indochina Conference in 1954 in Geneva he was an officer in the General Staff of the People's Army and promoted there in 1958 to the colonel (Đại tá).
+Between 1964 and 1968 he was head of the Human Resources Department of the National Front for the Liberation of South Vietnam (NLF).

 In 1969 he became commander of Military Region No. 9 in the Mekong Delta (đồng bằng sông Cửu Long).
 After his promotion to Lieutenant General (Trung tướng), he participated in the Vietnam War on the Ho Chi Minh campaign against South Vietnam from December 1974 to April 1975 as commander of the units in West Vietnam (Hướng Tāy Nam).
 In May 1976 he was then again commander of the Military Region No. 9, before he was commander and political commissar of the Military Region No. 7 in Ho Chi Minh City from June 1978 to 1981.
 As such, in 1980 he was promoted to Colonel-General (Thượng tướng).

-As a general Anh was the commander of the Vietnamese forces in the People's Republic of Kampuchea in the 1980s.
+As a general Anh was the commander of the Vietnamese forces stationed in the People's Republic of Kampuchea in the 1980s.
 He formulated five key points for the defence of Cambodia against Khmer Rouge re-infiltration and was the architect of the K5 Plan.